ionuttbara/windows-defender-remover/README.md

 After Applying the script with desired option, the device will reboot automaticly.

 ## Why this downloaded app/script is taked as virus?
 The app is false positive.
-Some Security Apps it take this app as a virus because the inclusion of PowerRun.
+Some Security Apps it take this app as a virus because the inclusion of Melody API and IoBit Unlocker. (i will apply soon.
 For correct utilisation , disable your antivirus protection and Windows Security Tamper Protection  ONLY this app is take as a virus.
+In Version 11 , I will replace Melody API with DISM and IoBit Unlocker with TakeOwn.

 ## Components License
 IoBit Unlocker is created by IoBit Tehnologies Inc.